 I pray that each of you are going back to a welcoming and supportive job environment that understands you may need new flexibility that you didn’t previously have.
 You are an asset to your company and countless studies prove that an employee’s productivity actually increases when they have children.
 (It’s those new mom superpowers!)
 Don’t be afraid to ask for accommodations that will help you best balance work and your family.
 More than ever, companies realize the critical connection between work/life balance and are motivated to retain top talent, like yourself.
 Starting an open dialogue with your company will help them do the same with you, ultimately leading to innovation and culture improvements.

 Side note: Research has also determined that SLEEP is absolutely critical to your performance, both at home and work.
-If you and baby aren’t enjoying a full night’s sleep yet, dig into Moms on Call’s online courses and books ASAP!
+If you and baby aren’t enjoying a full night’s sleep yet, dig into Moms on Call’s online courses, books and Scheduler App ASAP!